-Since 1998, the Library has become increasingly specialized in the areas of art, art criticism, philosophy and aesthetics with volumes outlining the changes that art goes through in the global and transnational world.
+Since 1998, the Library has become increasingly specialized in the areas of art, art criticism, philosophy, and aesthetics, with volumes outlining the changes that art goes through in the global and transnational world.

 Part of the Library consists of the Gianfranco Baruchello Archives, which include catalogs, manuscripts, documents and correspondence, photographs, films and videos.

-9 a.m.–6 p.m., Opening times adhere to the current calendar for public offices.
+9 a.m.–6 p.m., opening times adhere to the current calendar for public offices.
 There is a closure in August for internal organization.

 Italian and foreign citizens who are 16 years of age or older may access the Baruchello Archives Library and Consultation Room at Via di Santa Cornelia 695, free of charge.
 To access services, users must present a photo identification document and fill out a card application form.
 With the card, which is valid for one year and renewable, he or she will receive a copy of these regulations (see Annex A).
-To access consultation of the Library and Archives it is necessary to fill out and sign the Consultation Authorization Form, provided by the Fondazione Baruchello, containing the text of the Library Regulations.
+To access consultation of the Library and Archives it is necessary to fill out and sign the Consultation Authorization Form, provided by the Fondazione Baruchello, containing the Library Regulations.
 The form should indicate your full name, contact information, institution or other entity for which you are conducting research, subject of research, archival collections and related archival units for which you are requesting consultation.